joostkremers/criticmarkup-emacs/README.md

 `cm-mode` also provides a simple 'follow changes' mode.
 When activated, changes you make to the buffer are automatically marked as insertions or deletions.
 Substitutions cannot be made automatically (that is, if you mark a word, delete it and then type a replacement, it will still be marked as a sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
 You can activate and deactivate follow changes mode with `C-c * F`.
 When it's active, the modeline indicator for `cm-mode` changes from `cm` to `cm*`.

-## Automaticaly adding comments ##
+## Keeping track of the author ##

-If you want to automatically add a comment to every change you make, for example to keep track of who made the change, you can set the variable `cm-auto-comment` to the desired text.
-(Don't include the comment markup itself.)
-Once set, every change is automatically commented.
-If you explicitly make a comment with `C-c * c`, the value of `cm-auto-comment` is inserted at the beginning of the comment, followed by `:: ` (double colon space).
+Comments can be used to keep track of who made a particular change.
+If you want to do this automatically, you can set the variable `cm-author` to an identifier.
+When this variable is set, its value is automatically added as a comment to every change you make.
+If you explicitly make a comment with `C-c * c`, the value of `cm-author` is inserted at the beginning of the comment, followed by `:: ` (double colon space).

-The variable `cm-auto-comment` can be set globally through Customize (or with `setq-default` in your init file).
+The variable `cm-author` can be set globally through Customize (or with `setq-default` in your init file).
 This sets the global value.
 You can override this global value in a particular buffer by setting a buffer-local value.
 There are two ways to do this: you can use `C-c * C`, which will only set the value for the current session, or you can use a file-local (or directory-local) variable, which makes sure the value is set every time the file is loaded.
 (Note: if you use [Pandoc](http://johnmacfarlane.net/pandoc/), you can specify file-local variables with html comments, since Pandoc ignores html comments for all output format.)

 ## Navigating changes ##